ModelEngineering/TemplateSB/README.md

 *  The Code directory contains the python code and tests for the template preprocessor.
 *  The Examples directory contains an example of a template input and the output produced by SbStar.
 *  setup.py installs prerequisites for running SbStar.
-*  run.py is runs SbStar, taking a file as input.
+*  run.py is runs SbStar using stdin and stdout.